usnistgov/REFPROP-docs/doc/GUI/Menu Commands/Calculate Menu/index.rst

 Calculate
 *********

-**Calculate**

-The Calculate menu holds commands for initiating the calculations of thermodynamic and transport properties of the :ref:`selected fluid <substance>`.
+The Calculate menu holds commands for initiating the calculations of thermodynamic and transport properties of the :ref:`substance`.
 Several modes of calculations are provided with the following commands.

 .. toctree::
    :maxdepth: 2